-Experienced club members are expected to contribute to club sessions.
+We keep our club membership fees low by encouraging all club members to support our club by volunteering for additional duties to maintain the boathouse, surrounding site, the boats and the rowing sessions.
+Please contact the membership secretary if you would like to volunteer for your club.
+Experienced rowers are expected to contribute to club session management.
 All organised club sessions must have a session manager, to ensure safety.
 Coaches help improve skills at weekend sessions.